isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2024-02-05-post-Speech by SPS Rahayu Mahzam on Prevention of Proliferation Financing and Other Matters Bill.md

 {:start="47"}
 47. Sir, in conclusion, the Bill will

-(a) Allow clear alignment of the regulatory regimes for the PSMD, moneylending, pawnbroking, and legal services sectors with updated FATF requirements;
+<br>(a) Allow clear alignment of the regulatory regimes for the PSMD, moneylending, pawnbroking, and legal services sectors with updated FATF requirements;
-(b) Strengthen the regulatory regime for PSMDs; and (c) Improve operational effectiveness in regulating PSMDs.
+<br>(b) Strengthen the regulatory regime for PSMDs; and
+<br>(c) Improve operational effectiveness in regulating PSMDs.

 {:start="48"}
 48. It will also reaffirm our strong commitment to be a responsible member of the international community.